demandchain/developer.offerengine.com/content/v1/full_purchase.md

 deal_id
 : _String_ ID of the deal for which you are purchasing inventory

+deal_item_id
+: _Optional String_ ID of the option for the deal for which you are purchasing inventory

+  If a deal has options, this parameter is required.
+If a deal does not have any options, then this parameter must not be sent or must be blank.

 quantity
 : _Integer_ Number of deals to be purchased
 <br/><br/>